-We know from experience that there are lots of you who just can’t make the jump from tent to campervan.
-So, we’ve come up with a smart solution for a compromise mini-camper that has cost us less than £350 (minus fridge!).
-It’s perfect for quick overnight stops between campsites and wild camping.
+We know from experience that there are lots of campers who just can’t make the jump from tent to campervan.
+So, we came up with a smart solution for a compromise mini-camper that cost us less than £350 (minus fridge!).
+It’s perfect for quick overnight stops between campsites and for wild camping.

 How to turn your car into a camper